bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 87°
+- 79°
-- Partly Cloudy
+- Mostly Clear
-- 65% humidity
+- 64% humidity
-- 14 mph wind
+- 15 mph wind
-- 52% cloud cover
+- 26% cloud cover
 - 41 AQI 🟩
 - 0.02 inches of rain in the past 24 hours
-- 0.02 inches of rain expected in the next 48 hours
+- 0.07 inches of rain expected in the next 48 hours

 <noscript>
 <p>Today's Temperature</p>